alukosdev/ccsp/concepts/risk/risk-management.md

 - Vulnerabilities internal and external to organizations.
 - The harm (i.e., adverse impact) that may occur given the potential for threats exploiting vulnerabilities.
 - The likelihood that harm will occur.

+`Risk = Asset + Threat + Vulnerability`

+- If there is no threat, there is no vulnerability.
+- If there is no vulnerability, there is no risk.
+- If the asset has no value, there is no risk.

+!!!
+In some cases, the asset is excluded from the risk calculation.
+The asset should always be included in the calculation because you do not want to spend more money than the asset is worth to protect it.
+!!!

 There are additional cloud-specific risk concerns that should also be considered: